 This article was published on the 27th of June 2018.
 This article was updated on the 30th of April 2020.

 Assembly language consists of a set of instructions (commonly referred to as operation codes or “opcodes”) in combination with memory addresses.
-There are many instruction sets, and one can even write his/her own instruction set.
+There are many instruction sets, and one can even write a custom instruction set.
 The most commonly known ones are the 32-bit (x86) and 64-bit (x64_86) sets, the ARM sets and the MIPS sets.
 The first two are used on the desktop and laptop platforms that are used every day.
-The ARM sets are used on mobile phones, whereas the MIPS sets are often used in embedded devices.
+The ARM sets are mostly used on mobile phones, and the MIPS sets are often used in embedded devices.

 The registers on the CPU are equal in size to the architecture: 32 bits in x86 and 64 bits in x86_64.
 Originally, the first Central Processing Units (CPUs) could contain only 8 bits (such as the Intel 8008, released in 1972).
 Later, the 16-bit architecture emerged (e.g. the Intel 8086, released in 1974).
 The Intel 8086 was the first CPU of the x86 family.
 Notable processors in this family, that followed after the Intel 8086, were the Intel 80386 (32-bit architecture, also known as i386, released in 1985) and AMD’s Opteron (64-bit architecture, released in 2003).
 The reason that these CPUs are considered a family is because of the backwards compatibility with regards to previous versions.
 For this reason, modern 64-bit platforms can still run 32-bit binaries, if the used operating system also supports this.

 General Purpose Registers (GPR)

 In the x86 family, the registers have roughly stayed the same, although some registers have been added later on.
-The 16-bit Intel 8086 used 8 General Purpose Registers:
+The 16-bit Intel 8086 used eight General Purpose Registers (GPRs), as are given below.

 The Accumulator Register (AX): used in arithmetic and is often used to store the return value (if the value does not exceed the register size), or a pointer to the returned data

 The Base Register (BX): contains a pointer to data (the DS register is used when in segmented mode)